 Long Beach is a gem in the southeast of Koh Chang.

 This beach is slightly more developed than our number one, Wai Chaek Beach.
 There are a handful of basic bungalows with shared bathrooms (200-300 baht per night), and you’ll find an excellent restaurant for the necessary fruit shakes and plates of fried rice.
 Ideal to satisfy cravings between tanning sessions!

 We don’t recommend staying in one of the bungalows, but it’s still a very nice place to spend a few hours.
 You can get to Long Beach by motorbike or taxi, thanks to a newly constructed asphalt road which makes the beach easily accessible.

 With its swaying palms and beautiful sand Kai Bae Beach fulfills all the clichés.
 The beach is ideal for families, but also suitable for party lovers – as Lonely Beach is just one beach away.

 A great place to sleep is Porn’s Bungalows with various types of bungalows on the beach.
 The accompanying restaurant is also recommended with good food and fantastic views.

-Unfortunately there is one downside to this beach.
-During the day there are baby elephants walking around.
-For a fee, you can pose for a photo or swim with them – it sounds cute but it is anything but!
+Unfortunately, there is one downside to this beach.
+During the day baby elephants are walking around.
+For a fee, you can pose for a photo or swim with them – it sounds cute, but it is not!